-Prior to coming to the monastery, I worked 18 years as a reporter,
+Prior to coming to the monastery in 2006, I worked 18 years as a

-editor, managing editor, copy editor, and wire editor at Ohio
+reporter, news editor, managing editor, copy editor, and wire

-newspapers in Galion, Bowling Green, Springfield, and Toledo.
+editor at Ohio newspapers in Galion, Bowling Green, Springfield,

-Although I grew up Catholic, it took a profound conversion borne
+and Toledo.
+Although I grew up Catholic, it took a profound

-through a series of events and personal loss before I fully
+conversion borne through a series of events and personal loss

-embraced a life centered on Christ.
-"Come to me," whispered my
+before I fully embraced a life centered on Christ.
+"Come to me,"

-heart.
-Through an intense period of discernment over the last few
+whispered my heart.
+Through an intense period of discernment over

-years, I realized I was being called to something deeper, which has
+the next few years, I realized I was being called to something

 Master of Theological Studies, Saint Meinrad Seminary and School